Nickelback’s Chad Kroeger: ‘I’m double transgender’

-Chad Kroeger, the lead singer of Canadian arena rock group Nickelback, has come out as "double transgender," a rare condition in which the afflicted feels there is someone of the opposite sex within them that feels trapped in the wrong body.
+Chad Kroeger, the lead singer of Canadian arena rock group Nickelback, has come out as “double transgender,” a rare condition in which the afflicted feels there is someone of the opposite sex within them, and that person inside in turn feels like the opposite sex.

 Nested gender dysphoria, also known as Matroyshka dysphoria, is extremely rare and affects less than 1 percent of the population.

 According to Rolling Stone magazine, Kroeger is immediately beginning the process of living as a French woman named Sherry LaFlamme living as a Mexican man named Fernando Mortiz.
 A publicist for Nickelback, Ralph James, said the singer plans to continue performing under his current stage name.

 “For me, the scariest thing about this was how the other guys would accept the news,” Kroeger said of his fellow band members.
 “But they’ve been really tolerant and accepting.
 They got me a sombrero as a present the next day.”